Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter07.md

 3. **Testing the Functions**: Test your encoding and decoding functions by encoding a set of floating-point values, decoding the resultant bitstrings, and verifying that the decoded values match the original values.
 Perform this test for both binary and Gray code encoding.

-### Part 2: Implementing the Genetic Algorithm for Rastrigin's Function
+### Exercise 2: Implementing the Genetic Algorithm for Rastrigin's Function

 1. **Fitness Function**: Implement the fitness function `rastrigin(x)` that takes a list of floating-point values `x` and returns the value of Rastrigin's function for those inputs.